 The Seasonal Energy Efficiency Ratio (SEER) represents a measurement of your air conditioner’s or heat pump’s cooling efficiency.
 The major difference between SEER ratings and EER ratings is that SEER is the degree of an air conditioner’s efficiency over a complete cooling season, rather than its efficiency at a certain temperature level.
 Like the EER ratings, higher the SEER ratings show the system has better energy efficiency.
 More energy efficiency leads to more money savings and less of an impact on the environment.
 If your air conditioner is getting up there in age, the SEER rating could be as low as 8, while current, more efficient models range from ratings of 13 – 23.

 It’s almost certain you’ll find more acronyms and unfamiliar lingo when you are looking into your air conditioner replacement, but you’ll be more knowledgeable by being aquainted with these terms.
-If you have any questions about terminology you come across in your quest or if you need advice about your air conditioner replacement, call Winters Heating and Cooling in Franklin at 317-406-5783.
+If you have any questions about terminology you come across in your quest or if you need advice about your air conditioner replacement, call Winters Heating and Cooling in Franklin & South Indy at 317-406-5783.